Laryngeal theory: PIE laryngeals and Proto-Semitic

 Several linguists have posited a relationship between PIE and Semitic, almost right after the discovery of Hittite.
 Among these were Hermann Möller, though a few had argued that such a relationship existed before the 20th century, like Richard Lepsius in 1836.
 The postulated correspondences between the IE laryngeals and that of Semitic assist in demonstrating their evident existence.
-Given here are a few lexical comparisons between the two respective proto-languages based on Blažek (2012), who discusses these correspondences in the context of a proposed relation between IE and Afroasiatic, the language family to which the Semitic languages belong:
+Given here are a few lexical comparisons between the two respective proto-languages based on Václav Blažek, who discusses these correspondences in the context of a proposed relation between IE and Afroasiatic, the language family to which the Semitic languages belong: